mikelaff/mikelaff.github.io/content/_index.md

 <center>

-I completed my PhD in <b>Bioinformatics and Computational Biology</b> from the University of North Carolina, Chapel Hill in May 2022.
+I completed my PhD in <b>Bioinformatics and Computational Biology</b> from the University of North Carolina, Chapel Hill working with <a href="https://www.steinlab.org" target="_blank">Dr. Jason Stein</a>.

-I am currently working at <a href="https://www.watershed.ai" target="_blank">Watershed Bio</a> in Cambridge, MA.
+I am currently working as a <b>Senior Bioinformatics Scientist</b> at <a href="https://www.datapol.bio" target="_blank">dataPol Solutions</a> in Cambridge, MA.

+I am also a freelance consultant and bioinformatician.
+Email <a href= "mailto: info@mikelaff.bio">info@mikelaff.bio</a> to inquire about a partnership!

 </center>